Katie Logan: 2007–present

-In August 2007, Katie returned to Los Angeles to attend Donna's upcoming wedding to Thorne Forrester (Winsor Harmon).
+In August 2007, Katie returns to Los Angeles to attend Donna's upcoming wedding to Thorne Forrester (Winsor Harmon).
 Katie became suspicious about Donna's motives for marrying Thorne, given that Donna despises Thorne's mother Stephanie (Susan Flannery), and would do anything to get revenge on her mother-in-law to be.
 On the day of the wedding, Katie overhears Donna confiding to her friend Jackie (Lesley-Anne Down) that she was not really in love with Thorne.
 Katie informed Thorne of this and he called off the wedding.
-Donna briefly disowns Katie for her betrayal, while Katie appears to have struck up a friendship with a grateful Stephanie.
-According to Stephanie, she is "the only decent Logan on the family tree."

-Having lived in the shadow of her older sisters for many years, has made Katie more the voice of reason towards her sisters, Donna in particular.
+Donna briefly disowns Katie for her betrayal, while Katie appears to have struck up a friendship with a grateful Stephanie, who thinks of her as "the only decent Logan on the family tree."
+Having lived in the shadow of her older sisters for years, Katie acts the voice of reason towards her sisters.
 Katie becomes a member of the Forrester Creations team by working in their Public Relations department, having had PR experience whilst away from Los Angeles.
 Recently, Katie and Jake Maclaine had discovered videotaped evidence that might show that her father, Stephen, may have shot Stephanie at the Forrester fashion show.
 This situation has strained relations between her and her father.
 However, she and Brooke later discovered that it wasn't Stephen, but their brother, Storm, who had shot Stephanie.
 Despite the shocking revelation, Stephen insisted on taking the blame for Storm, to alleviate all the stress he seemed to have bottled up.
 Katie was stunned, but still offered her support to Storm.
 When Stephanie planned to tell the police about Storm shooting her, it was Katie who eventually persuaded Mrs. Forrester to not do so; which she didn't, and Storm was eventually cleared of the charges.

 Katie then saw that Brooke was on the verge of ruining her engagement to Ridge when Brooke discovered that she was the biological mother of Nick and Taylor's baby Jack.
 Katie wanted Brooke to finally commit to a life with Ridge so she convinced Brooke's daughter Bridget to rekindle her relationship with Nick.
 However, while babysitting baby Jack, Katie found herself attracted to Nick.
 Once she told Bridget, she accused it of being a harmless crush and let it go.
 While struggling with a gun that her brother Storm had, the gun went off, injuring Katie.
 Katie was originally on a heart and lung machine until Storm committed suicide so he could let Katie have his heart.
 After defibrillation, Katie's donated heart started beating, and she was alive thanks to her brother's heart.